About the profile areas

 Sandringham is an established residential area, with some commercial areas.

-Major features of the area include Sandringham Beach, commercial areas along Bay Street and around the railway station, Sandringham & District Memorial Hospital, Bayside City Council Corporate Centre, Hampton Sailing Club, Sandringham Yacht Club, Sandringham Driving Range, Bay Road Heathland Sanctuary, Allambee Park, Bamfield Street Park, John Batman Gardens, Merindah Park, Picnic Gardens, R.G.
-Chisholm Reserve, Royal Avenue Parkland, Royal Avenue Reserve, Tjilatjirrin Reserve, Trevor Barker Beach Oval, Picnic Point, the Port Phillip Bay foreshore and several schools.
+Major features of the area include Sandringham Beach, the commercial areas along Bay Road and around the railway station, Sandringham Hospital, Bayside City Council Corporate Centre, Hampton Sailing Club, Sandringham Yacht Club, Sandringham Golf Driving Range, Bay Road Heathland Sanctuary, A J Steele Reserve, Allambee Park, Bamfield Street Park, George Street Reserve, John Batman Gardens, Merindah Park, Picnic Gardens, Pobblebonk Park, R.G.
+Chisholm Reserve, Royal Avenue Parkland, Tjilatjirrin Reserve, Trevor Barker Beach Oval, Trey Bit Reserve, Picnic Point, the Sandringham railway station, the Port Phillip Bay foreshore and several schools.